 People think workplace bullying is about blue-collar workers.
 But surveys show office bullying Is common too.

-Underlining the office bullying problem a 2002 report by Australia’s APESMA professional women’s network says one-third of survey respondents have been bullied at work.
+A 2002 report by Australia’s APESMA professional women’s network said one-third of survey respondents have been bullied at work.

-In 2000, Australia’s Office of the Employee Ombudsman says it received more than 500 complaints a year on workplace bullying related issues and that number is increasing each year.
+In 2000, Australia’s Office of the Employee Ombudsman said it received more than 500 workplace bullying complaints a year.
+That number increases every year.

 In its January 1999 Australian Jobs Index Survey, Morgan and Banks reported 10.4% of employers believe bullying is increasing at work.